Once you try this recipe for 2-minute Homemade Mayo you’ll never buy it at the store again!

 - 1 cup vegetable or canola oil (olive oil will be too strong)

 - 1/2 teaspoon kosher salt

-- Note: You MUST follow the instructions EXACTLY for this to work (ie. making sure to place blender head at the very bottom of the cup, then turning it on).
+You must follow the instructions exactly for this to work (ie. making sure to place blender head at the very bottom of the cup, then turning it on).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 15Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 19mgSodium: 73mgCarbohydrates: 1gFiber: 0gSugar: 0gProtein: 1g